Meaning of Numbers: The Number 430

-The prophet Ezekiel was commanded by God to first lay on left side for 390 days then on his right side for 40 days (Ezekiel 4:1 - 6) for a total number of 430.
+The prophet Ezekiel was commanded by God to first lay on left side for 390 days then on his right side for 40 days for a total number of 430.
 This represented the 390 years the Kingdom of Israel would suffer for their sins and the forty years of correction the Kingdom of Judah would endure for their disobedience.

 Nehemiah was a cup-bearer to a Persian king.
 Aware of the difficulties his fellow Jews were experiencing in rebuilding Jerusalem's temple, he pleaded with the king to be sent to Judah (Nehemiah 1:1 - 2:8).
 His request was granted and he was ultimately made the governor of Judea.
 His book, which delineates his efforts to aid the rebuilding of Jerusalem and its temple, was written around 430 B.C.

-After having his first son, Peleg, at the age of thirty-four, he produces a number of sons and daughters during his remaining 430 years of life.
+After having his first son, Peleg, at the age of thirty-four, he produces several more sons and daughters during his remaining 430 years of life.

 Peleg is noteworthy, "for in his days the earth was divided . . ."
 (Genesis 10:25, HBFV).
-This is likely a reference to the flooding of the world's land bridges that made travel between continents possible (see our article "When did the continents separate?").
+This is likely a reference to the flooding of the world's land bridges that made travel between continents possible.